Christineding211/SmartLoan-Monitor/README.md

 # SmartLoan – Credit-Risk Prediction, Governance & AI-Powered Monitoring Dashboard

-A lightweight, end-to-end credit-risk prediction and **autonomous monitoring system** built with Streamlit, simulating how UK lenders manage **IFRS 9 / PRA SS1/23 / FCA Consumer Duty** model governance with AI-driven automation.
+A lightweight, end-to-end credit-risk prediction and **autonomous monitoring system** built with Streamlit, simulating how lenders manage **IFRS 9 / PRA SS1/23 / FCA Consumer Duty** model governance with AI-driven automation.
 It demonstrates not only predictive modelling (Logistic Regression & XGBoost) but also **responsible AI practices** enhanced by an **intelligent monitoring agent**: automated drift tracking (PSI), fairness testing, explainability (SHAP), real-time alerting, and compliance-style reporting for executives.